-The goal of Whitetrash is to provide a user-friendly and sysadmin-friendly proxy that makes it significantly harder for malware to use HTTP and SSL for:
+Whitetrash provides a user-friendly and sysadmin-friendly proxy that makes it significantly harder for malware to use HTTP and SSL for:

 The operation of whitetrash is best demonstrated by the flash demo and screenshots.